-Patient Information ZARXIO® (zar-zee-oh) (filgrastim-sndz) injection
+Patient Information NIVESTYM (Neye-ves-tim) (filgrastim-aafi) injection

-What is ZARXIO?
+What is NIVESTYM?

-ZARXIO is a man-made form of granulocyte colony-stimulating factor (G-CSF).
+NIVESTYM is a man-made form of granulocyte colony-stimulating factor (G-CSF).
 G-CSF is a substance produced by the body.
 It stimulates the growth of neutrophils, a type of white blood cell important in the body's fight against infection.

-Do not take ZARXIO if you have had a serious allergic reaction to human G-CSFs such as filgrastim or pegfilgrastim products.
+Do not take NIVESTYM if you have had a serious allergic reaction to human G-CSFs such as filgrastim products or pegfilgrastim products.

-Before you take ZARXIO, tell your healthcare provider about all of your medical conditions, including if you:
+Before you take NIVESTYM, tell your healthcare provider about all of your medical conditions, including if you:

-- have a sickle cell disorder. - have kidney problems. - are receiving radiation therapy. - are allergic to latex.
-The needle cap on the prefilled syringe contains natural rubber (derived from latex).
-Do not handle the prefilled syringe if you are allergic to latex. - are pregnant or plan to become pregnant.
-It is not known if ZARXIO will harm your unborn baby. - are breastfeeding or plan to breastfeed.
-It is not known if ZARXIO passes into your breast milk.
+- have a sickle cell disorder.

+- have kidney problems.

+- are receiving radiation therapy.

+- are pregnant or plan to become pregnant.
+It is not known if NIVESTYM will harm your unborn baby.

+- are breastfeeding or plan to breastfeed.
+It is not known if NIVESTYM passes into your breast milk.